5T33Z0/Clover-Crate/Quirks/README.md

 Users of Clover < r5126 can follow my [**Clover Upgrade Guide**](https://github.com/5T33Z0/Clover-Crate/tree/main/Update_Clover) to replace the outdated `AptioMemoryFixes` by `OpenRuntime.efi` and add necessary Quirks.

-### Note about ProvideConsoleGop
+## NOTES

+- `ResizeAppleGpuBars` Quirk was added to Clover r5142.
+You need to manually copy it from the sample-config.plist to your config since it's not implemeted in Clover Configurator yet
-ProvideConsoleGop is the final OpenCore feature which has been implemented into Clover.
-Until Clover r5128 it resided in `Quirks` (as `ProvideConsoleGopEnable`).
-Since then, it has been been relocated to the "GUI" Section.
+- `ProvideConsoleGop` is also a OpenCore Quirk which has been implemented into Clover.
+Until r5128 it resided in the `Quirks` section as `ProvideConsoleGopEnable`.
+Since then, it has been been moved to the `GUI` Section.
 To find out if you need it or not, check the OpenCore install Guide, specifically the `UEFI > Output` section.